Skip to Main Content

-Empowering Individuals (518) 308-8339
+(518) 308-8339

-When Men Harass Men and Women Harass Women: What is Same Sex Sexual Harassment?
+When Men Harass Men And Women Harass Women What Is Same Sex Sexual Harassment

 Kimberly Guilfoyle is joining the list of media personalities accused of inappropriate workplace behavior.
 If you aren’t familiar with Ms. Guilfoyle, she is an attorney and former Fox News personality, who recently gained further national recognition as a representative of the Trump administration and girlfriend of Donald Trump, Jr. According to a recent New Yorker article, Ms. Guilfoyle’s departure from Fox News was precipitated by a sexual harassment complaint by a female assistant (that Ms. Guilfoyle denies).